 I recently visited the beautiful city of Guwahati for a project and to do heart-to-heart communication with our sisters and brothers from the north-east part of India.

 We, from this part of the country, are quite ignorant and seldom connect with people from faraway places; in India.
-We have friends from across the globe but rarely from the north-east part.
+We’ve got friends from across the globe but rarely from the north-east part.
 This is what I wanted to change in my recent trip to the most beautiful and unexplored part of our country.

 Her name is Kabita Joshi.